Skip to content ↓

 What do independent schools need to do?

-Statutory induction can be served in an independent school.
-These schools still need to appoint an appropriate body for all inductions, but they will only need to use the manage training for early career teachers service in the following two situations:
+Statutory entitlement can be served in an independent school.
+These schools still need to appoint an Appropriate Body, but they will only need to use the manage training for early career teachers service in the following two situations:

 ● If they are an independent special school registered as in receipt of “Section 41 funding” (i.e. state-funded) and they wish to use a DfE-funded training provider